pip-services/pip-services-docs/content/en/net/commons/validate/map_schema.md

 > `public` MapSchema(object keyType, object valueType)

-- **keyType**: object  - a type of map keys.
+- **keyType**: object  - type of map keys.
 Null means that keys may have any type.
-- **valueType**: object  - a type of map values.
+- **valueType**: object  - type of map values.
 Null means that values may have any type.

 Creates a new instance of validation schema.